aws-samples/aws-analytics-reference-architecture/core/API.md

 The default version of the launch template, such as 2.

 The default version of a launch template cannot be specified in AWS CloudFormation .
-The default version can be set in the Amazon EC2 Console or by using the `modify-launch-template` AWS CLI command.
+The default version can be set in the Amazon EC2 console or by using the `modify-launch-template` AWS CLI command.

 ---